article banner

 Penalties

-• Where there is a failure to submitting Local File, the tax inspector is allowed to use inquiry and inspection rights and impose taxation by secret comparable and/or estimation.
-Taxation by estimation allows tax inspector to estimate transfer prices without reference to the taxpayer’s own transfer pricing method, theoretically, taxation with estimate would not be consistent with arm’s length nature as it may also be based on the transaction between affiliated parties.
+• If the Local File, is not submitted upon request, the tax inspector is allowed to exercise their rights to assess and impose taxation by use of secret benchmark comparables and/or additional tax estimation.
+Taxation by estimation allows the tax inspector to estimate transfer prices without reference to the taxpayer’s own transfer pricing method, used.
+Theoretically, taxation by estimation may not be consistent with the arm’s length nature as it may also be based on other transactions between affiliated parties.

 Economic analysis and how to demonstrate an arm’s length result